Ignoring experts, China's sudden zero-COVID exit cost lives

 Wu did not respond to an email requesting comment.
 A person acquainted with Wu confirmed he wrote the internal report.

-Another who spoke up was Zhong Nanshan, a doctor renowned for raising the alarm about the original COVID outbreak Wuhan.
-He wrote to Xi personally, telling him that zero-COVID was not sustainable and urging a gradual reopening, said a person acquainted with Zhong.
+Another who spoke up was Zhong Nanshan, a doctor renowned for raising the alarm about the original COVID-19 outbreak Wuhan.
+He wrote twice to Xi personally, telling him that zero-COVID was not sustainable and urging a gradual reopening, said a person acquainted with Zhong.
+Business people in finance, trade, and manufacturing concerned about the tanking economy were also lobbying authorities behind the scenes, a government adviser told the AP.

+Along with the lobbying, pressure to reopen came from outbreaks flaring up across the country.
+A Nov.
+5 internal notice issued by Beijing health authorities and obtained by the AP called the virus situation “severe.”

 The next day, Beijing announced 20 new measures tweaking restrictions, such as reclassifying risk zones and reducing quarantine times.
 But at the same time, Xi made clear, China was sticking to zero-COVID.